Electronic Engineering at Bangor achieved excellent results in the most recent Research Assessment Exercise and was placed second in the UK.

 You will spend about 12 hours in lectures and 8 in laboratories each week.
 You will also have 4 tutorials in each module and have to write up experiments, work on software design and complete numerical problem-solving exercises.

 You will have an examination for each module at the end of the semester.
 Some modules have coursework assessment as well.
-Your laboratory work books, technical reports and the individual project also contribute to your marks.
+Your laboratory work books, technical reports on some of the experiments and the final-year project also contribute to your marks.

 - We encourage applications from mature students and consider these on an individual basis.
 Please contact the admissions tutor for more information.